Soundproof Flooring Materials: Which are the Best? (STC & IIC Compared)

 As if a stampede of elephants has just run through the house!
 Even the TV sounds as if it’s right there in your room, and you don't even have one.

-For all those of you who got seriously tired of all the echoes and loud sounds, I have prepared this guide on best soundproof flooring materials.
+For all those of you who got seriously tired of all the echoes and loud sounds and are looking for methods of noise reduction, I have prepared this guide on the best soundproof flooring materials.

 Robert Super Felt Underlayment